 - Rip Miller Field, an all-weather synthetic-surfaced field for football and lacrosse.

 - Terwilliger Brothers Field at Max Bishop Stadium, a recently-renovated 1,500-seat baseball stadium with a newly-added Joe Duff Indoor Batting Facility.

 - The Glenn Warner Soccer Facility is one of the finest college soccer facilities in the nation.
 The 16,300 square-foot facility houses the Naval Academy’s men’s and women’s varsity soccer teams.

 - Robert Crown Sailing Center, home of the Intercollegiate and Varsity Offshore Sailing Teams, as well as the Offshore Sailing Training Squadron (OSTS).

-- The Wesley Brown Field House, a 140,000-square-foot, $52 million structure, houses facilities for physical education, varsity and intramural athletics, club sports and personal fitness.
+- The Wesley Brown Field House, a 140,000-square-foot, $52 million structure, houses facilities for physical education, varsity athletics, club sports and personal fitness.

 - The 155,000-square-foot Brigade Sports Complex features six hard-court surfaced indoor and outdoor tennis courts and an indoor ice hockey rink.

 The Naval Academy Athletic Association arranges varsity schedules and provides coaching staff, equipment and funding for the varsity athletic program.